Hugo (film): Plot

 Finding the heart-shaped key on the station railway tracks, Hugo drops down to the track to retrieve it, and is run over by an out-of-control train that smashes through the station.
 He wakes up from the nightmare, but hears an ominous ticking emanating from himself, and discovers he has been turned into the automaton.
 Hugo wakes up again: it was only another nightmare.

-At Georges’ home, his wife Jeanne allows them in after René recognises her as Jeanne d'Alcy, an actress in many of Méliès' films.
+At Georges' home, his wife Jeanne allows them in after René recognises her as Jeanne d'Alcy, an actress in many of Méliès' films.
 They play the film, waking Georges, who is finally convinced to cherish his accomplishments rather than regret his lost dreams.
 Georges recounts that, as a stage magician, he was fascinated by motion pictures and used film to create imaginative works through his Star Film Company.
-Forced into bankruptcy after the war, he closed his studio and sold his films.
-He laments that even an automaton he built and donated to a museum was lost; Hugo realizes it is the one he has repaired.
+Forced into bankruptcy after the war, he closed his studio and sold or destroyed his films.
+He laments that even an automaton he built and donated to a museum was lost in a fire; Hugo realizes it is the one he has repaired.

-Hugo races to the station to retrieve the automaton but is caught by Gustave, who has learned of Claude's death.
-Gustave threatens to take Hugo to the orphanage.
-Hugo runs away and manages to evade Gustave by hiding on the outer face of the clock tower, precariously balancing hundreds of feet above the ground.
+Hugo races to the station to retrieve the automaton but is caught by Dasté, who has learned of Claude's death.
+Dasté threatens to take Hugo to the orphanage to torment him.
+Hugo runs away and manages to evade Dasté by hiding on the outer face of the clock tower, precariously balancing hundreds of feet above the ground.
 After climbing back down, Hugo races to escape the station but drops the automaton on the tracks.
-He jumps down to retrieve it and is almost run over by a train, but Gustave saves him and the automaton.
-Georges arrives and tells Gustave, "This boy belongs to me."
+He jumps down to retrieve it and is almost run over by a train, but Dasté saves him and the automaton.
+Georges arrives and tells Dasté, "This child belongs to me."

 Sometime later, Georges is named a professor at the Film Academy, and is paid tribute through a showcase of his films recovered by René.
 Hugo and his new family celebrate at the apartment, and Isabelle begins to write down Hugo's own story.